JulietteHoisnard/blog/_posts/2024-04-22-what-it-takes-to-be-a-great-leader.markdown

 When it comes to Tribal Leadership, you can try to identify in which of the different levels does an individual or your team fall into.
 It is a great tool to identify which part of the culture you can influence at your company or at a client.
 Then you can have a huge impact by elevating the culture to the next level.

+## C. Be a leader, not a boss

+What is the difference between a leader and a boss?

+I remember when I was working for an automotive company 5 years ago, the Buyers Team Lead came to me once with a request about something I could provide him.
+I agreed to provide it to him.
+Then this guy just stayed silently behind my back and waited that I hand over to him the job.
+First of all, I was so shocked to see this behavior, I had a hard time delivering what he requested of me and tried to make him leave.
+I was so shocked to see this guy, being paid twice my salary, seating and doing nothing, waiting for me to work for him, so that thanks to my contribution, he could shine in front of his bosses and get a reward.
+What the hell was that.
+Spoiler: I quitted this company a long time ago, and I am very happy I did it, to be far away from that kind of sharks.

+Well, what is the problem with such a boss?
+First, he was not trusting me to deliver something he requested, and had to watch me working as if I am a kid in kindergarten, who needed to be watched.
+Second, he was not doing anything at all at that moment, so my contribution was costing 3 times my salary/time spend on the task.
+And overall, he was taking credit of my work to shine in front of his own boss.
+Lastly, he was taking away my autonomy to decide what was most important to work on.

+On the opposite, at Netlight, we talk about leaders all the time.
+What does it mean to be a leader in comparison to a boss?

+A leader is a person who is knowledgeable, who admits mistakes.
+It is a person who gives ideas and directions instead of giving orders.
+It is a person who earns and deserves respect, as well as working together to achieve the goals.
+A leader doesn't reign by fear, or doesn't need to impose him/herself as a boss does.

+So please please please, be a leader, not a boss, and make your team happy to work with you and get the people around you to be supportive and self-motivated.

-2. About inclusive leadership
+# 2. About inclusive leadership

 To be a great leader nowadays, it is important to consider things such as inclusive leadership in the way you lead people.
 Indeed, as we are more and more hiring people from everywhere in the world, as well as people from different gender, religion, background, it is important to deal with this diversity, give equal chances to everyone and learn how to take the most out of it as a leader.

 Inclusive leaders will consider inclusion as everyone's responsibility, not just HRs.
-This kind of leader will search how to redefine the rules instead of unquestioningly following them, foster a consistent implementation.
+This kind of leader will search how to redefine the rules instead of unquestioningly following them, and foster a consistent implementation of inclusive behaviors.
 Such leaders are authentic, which means that they will have built an environment where people can express themselves freely and without fear, because he or she will have shown curiosity, humility and vulnerability to their own team.
-Thanks to this behavior, it will bring psychological safety to everyone around the leader.
+Thanks to this behavior, it will bring psychological safety to everyone around.

 Now what is the key to be an inclusive leader?